jallanxjallan/onemanairforce/adaptation/stories/victor_meets_emeria.md

 ---
+category: past
+date: 04 October 1947
+status: draft
 title: Victor Meets Emeria
-date: 04 October 1947
-status: new

 ---

-In October 1947, Victor singles out Emeria as the highlight of the exhibition in one of his reviews.
-A few days later, Emeria contacts Victor Jan Boon to invite Victor to her studio.
+Victor singles out Emeria as the highlight of the exhibition in one of his reviews.
+A few days later, Emeria contacts Auke Sonnega to invite Victor to her studio. which also serves as an artistic salon, a gathering place for artists.
+The Indonesian artists initially welcome the two Dutchmen, but emotions rise when Sonnega lets slip that Victor is, in fact, a soldier.
+Emeria berates the artists for make her guest uncomforable, dismissing them with an imperious wave of her hand.
+Sonnega also takes his leave, but Emeria insists that Victor remain for a private chat.